About Hospice Malta

 THE MEANING OF THE SUNFLOWER

-The yellow sunflower is the symbol of the hospice movement.
+The yellow sunflower is the symbol of the Hospice Malta.
 It depicts compassion.
 The seeds at the centre of the sunflower represent the patients, and they are surrounded by petals representing the care and respectful dignity of palliative care.

 ST MICHAEL HOSPICE